7ank0v1c/N64SaveConverterAndSwapperForMac/Readme.md

 Currently, Universal Save Converter is a tool to convert N64 saves files for transfer between emulators and/or real N64 hardware.
 I do aim to continue working on this project to bring over all the main system save file conversion one at a time, I am currently focusing on the GUI, which is taking longer than i want.
 Once done the GUI will be modular for the different systems (mostly)

-Currently, Unviversal Save Converter Usage
+Current Unviversal Save Converter Usage (N64 Only for Now) =
-=

 To convert: